FRIENDS GUI: A graphical user interface for data collection and visualization of vaping behavior from a passive vaping monitor: OVERVIEW

-\section{Introduction}
+\subsection{INTRODUCTION}

 The global use of Electronic Nicotine Delivery Systems (ENDS), commonly known as e-cigarettes or vapes, has increased significantly in recent years.
-In 2020, approximately 68 million people were using ENDS worldwide, nearly doubling the estimated 35 million users in 2015 \cite{selamoglu2022general,jerzynski2021estimation}.
-ENDS use has grown steadily since 2010 in the United States, with 8.1 million adults identified as users by 2018 \cite{alqahtani2022general}.
-As of 2021, 4.5\% of U.S. adults reported current ENDS use, with the highest prevalence (11\%) among young adults aged 18–24 \cite{wu2024adverse}.
+In 2020, approximately 68 million people were using ENDS worldwide, nearly twice the estimated 35 million users in 2015 \cite{selamoglu2022general, jerzynski2021estimation}.
+ENDS use has grown substantially since 2010 in the United States, with 8.1 million adults identified as users by 2018 \cite{bradley2003two, nasem2018public, cobb2014fda}.
+As of 2021, 4.5\% of U.S. adults reported current ENDS use, with the highest prevalence (11\%) among young adults aged 18–24 \cite{kramarow2023current}.
 Although ENDS are often promoted as a safer alternative to combustible cigarettes, studies have shown that their vapor contains harmful chemicals, including acetaldehyde and formaldehyde, which are associated with respiratory and cardiovascular diseases \cite{ogunwale2017aldehyde}.
-Nevertheless, emerging evidence also suggests that ENDS can support smoking cessation, with systematic reviews such as the Cochrane review highlighting their effectiveness for adult smokers attempting to quit \cite{caponnetto2021well}.
+Nevertheless, emerging evidence also suggests that ENDS can support smoking cessation in adults \cite{lindson2023pharmacological}.